relay-zz/relay/README.md

 Relay is a framework for organizing Javascript applications into scoped modules that are tied to HTML nodes.

-Relay is not a closed framework and does not duplicate the myriad of helper functions like [jQuery](http://www.jquery.com) or template systems like [mustache](http://mustache.github.com), which work fine in tandem with this framework.
+Relay imposes an organization where messages are passed down the HTML tree to other Javascript objects, thereby eliminating the need to pass object references around, which simplifies application design.

-Relay imposes an organization where messages are passed down the HTML tree to other Javascript objects, thereby eliminating the need to pass object references around.
+Relay serves as the pipelining and scaffolding only and does not duplicate the myriad of helper functions like [jQuery](http://www.jquery.com) or template systems like [mustache](http://mustache.github.com), which work in tandem with this framework.

 Installation